y42sora/Amathon/README.md

 #Amazon Product Advertising API for Python 3.x**

 This is a amazon api wrapper for Python 3.x.
 This libraries make you easier to care for requesting amazon api.
+The license is LGPL.

 First you must make Amathon object, this object need api_keys and assocciate ID.
 `api = Amathon(AWSAccessKeyId=api_key.access_key, ASWSecretAccessKey=api_key.secret_key, AssociateTag=api_key.aa_id)`